mantidproject/mantid/docs/source/workbench/instrumentviewer.rst

 The Render tab contains controls for managing the on-screen appearance of the instrument and collected data.
 The top-most combo-box control allows the user to select the way the instrument is projected onto the screen.
 The default setting is ``Full 3D`` which gives a 3D view of the instrument in an orthogonal projection.
-The other options are "unwrapped views" projecting the instrument onto a curved surface and then unwrapping it onto the screen.
+The other options are unwrapped views, which project the instrument onto a curved surface and unwrap it onto the view.
 There is a choice between cylinders and spheres.
 The unwrapped (or flat) views allow zooming by selecting a rectangular region with the mouse (left click and drag).
-Right-clicking resets the zoom back to showing the entire instrument.
+Right-clicking resets the zoom, which shows the entire instrument.

 .. figure:: ../images/Workbench/InstrumentViewer/RenderTab.png
     :align: center